ashok-khanna/lisp-notes/README.md

     (or nil (+ 1 2) (* 1 5))

-<a id="orga075f12"></a>
+<a id="orgc7f1243"></a>

 ## Equality

 Common Lisp has a few different functions for testing equality of two objects.
-Generally speaking, you can't go wrong with `EQUAL`.
+Generally speaking, you can't go wrong with `EQUAL`

 -   `EQ` compares equality of memory addresses and is the fastest test.
 It is useful to compare symbols quickly and to test whether two cons cells are physically the same object.
-It should not be used to compare numbers.
+It should not be used to compare numbers

 -   `EQL` is like `EQ` except that it can safely compare numbers for numerical equality and type equality.
-It is the default equality test in many Common Lisp functions.
+It is the default equality test in many Common Lisp functions

--   `EQUAL` is a general purpose test that, in addition to being able to safely compare numbers like EQL, can safely compare lists on an element by element basis.
-Lists are not unique and `EQ` and `EQL` will fail to return equality on equivalent lists if they are stored in different memory addresses.
+-   `EQUAL` is a general purpose test that, in addition to being able to safely compare numbers like `EQL`, can safely compare lists on an element by element basis.
+Lists are not unique and `EQ` and `EQL` will fail to return equality on equivalent lists if they are stored in different memory addresses

 -   `EQUALP` is a more liberal version of `EQUAL`.
-It ignores case distinctions in strings, among other things.
+It ignores case distinctions in strings, among other things

 -   `=` is the most efficient way to compare numbers, and the only way to compare numbers of disparate types, such as 3 and 3.0.
-It only accepts numbers.
+It only accepts numbers

-<a id="orgbd11e64"></a>
+<a id="org0c54dc5"></a>

 ## Blocks

-The `PROGN` form allows multiple forms to be evaluated and the value of the last returned as the value of the PROGN.
-For example:
+The `PROGN` form allows multiple forms to be evaluated and the value of the last returned as the value of the `PROGN`.
+The below will print "Hello" and "World" and return 10:

-    ;; Returns 10

     (progn
       (print "Hello")
       (print "World")
       (+ 5 5))

 The `BLOCK` special operator is similar, but it is named and has a mechanism for out-of-order exit with the `RETURN-FROM` operator.
-The bodies of functions are wrapped in an implicit `BLOCK`.

-    ;; Returns 10
+The value of the last expression is returned by the block (unless modified by `RETURN` or `RETURN-FROM`).
+All other expressions in the block are thus only useful for their side effects.

+The below constructs a block named MY-BLOCK and returns 10 as it returns from the block when evaluating the `RETURN-FROM` form:

     (block my-block
       (print "We see this")